vekatze/neut/book/src/how-to-execute-types.md

 ## Algebraic Data Types

-ADTs like the below also have resource exponentials, of course:
+ADTs like the following also have resource exponentials, of course:

 ```neut
 data list(a) {